How to Become a Speech Therapist in Colorado

 Step 3.
 Pass the National SLP Examination

-The American Speech-Language-Hearing Association’s (ASHA) Speech-Language Pathology Exam is offered through Praxis, a third party exam administrator.
+A passing score of 162 on the American Speech-Language-Hearing Association’s (ASHA) Speech-Language Pathology Exam is one of the primary qualifications required for licensure in Colorado.
+The test is offered through Praxis, a third party exam administrator.

 When registering for the national exam, you’ll be required to send an official graduate transcript and provide proof of completion of a clinical fellowship by submitting the speech-language pathology clinical fellowship report and rating form.

-The test is scored on a 100-200 point scale, with the required minimum score being 162.
+The Praxis SLP test is scored on a 100-200 point scale, with the required minimum score being 162.

-For preparation, you may purchase a Praxis study guide or review the speech-language pathology exam’s study companion.
+For preparation, you may purchase Praxis study guides, take practice tests, or review the speech-language pathology exam’s study companion.

 The test is made up of 132 questions covering the methods of practice, screening, assessment, diagnosis, and evaluation of treatment, among other topics.